HydroCAD® Stormwater Modeling - Since 1986

 Each HydroCAD project contains it's own list of rainfall events, which can be defined using one of the following procedures.
 In most cases, use the first option that meets your needs.

 Option 1: Import events from another project that uses the same rainfall settings.
 This will make an exact copy of all the events used in the previous project.
 After importing the events, you can modify, add, or delete individual events as required.
 (The Import feature was added in HydroCAD 7.0)

 Option 2: Lookup events for a specific county.
-HydroCAD-10 provides a choice of rainfall lookup tables based on TP-40 or Atlas-14 rainfall data.
+HydroCAD-10 provides a choice of rainfall lookup tables based on Atlas-14 or the older TP-40 rainfall data.
 The tables will automatically set the rainfall depth and distribution for each county.
-While the older TP-40 table is limited to the traditional Type I, IA, II, or III distributions, the newer Atlas-14 table also references the latest NRCS rainfall distributions, making this the easiest way to "use Atlas 14 data".
-For counties where updates are still pending, you can download site-specific Atlas 14 data as described in option 4, below.
+While the older TP-40 table is limited to the traditional Type I, IA, II, or III distributions, the newer NRCS and Atlas-14 tables also reference the latest NRCS rainfall distributions, making this the easiest way to "use Atlas 14 data".
+For states not covered by the lookup tables, you can download site-specific Atlas 14 data as described in option 4, below.

 Option 4: Use PDF data from NOAA or NRCC to define your event depths.
 This option uses one of the predefined rainfall distributions for your general region (e.g. Type II), combined with site-specific event depths.
 This is the easiest and most common way to "use Atlas 14 data" for your project.
 Details here.

 Option 5: Generate synthetic rainfall distributions for a specific location using local precipitation frequency data (IDF curves) from NOAA, NRCC, or other rainfall sources.
 After generating the distributions you can automatically copy the events into the current project.
 This is similar to option 4, but also generates a local rainfall distribution to be used instead of the predefined storms.
 Details here.